 How a Rotary Screw Air Compressor Works

 Air compressors are pieces of equipment that use pressurised air to power pneumatic tools.
-The difference between rotary screw and reciprocating air compressors is how their interiors have been designed to make this pressurised air.
+The difference between the screw and reciprocating air compressors is how their interiors have been designed to make this pressurised air.

 Traditional reciprocating air compressors have been around for decades and use pistons to push air into a small space, and then collects this air into an air receiver tank.
 This process is similar to how your car engine works.